IBM/event-automation/_connectors/kc-source-azurecosmosdb/index.md

 categories:
   - Databases
 ---
-Azure Cosmos DB source connector reads data from Azure Cosmos DB(SQL API) and sends the data to Kafka topics.
+The Azure Cosmos DB source connector reads data from Azure Cosmos DB (SQL API) and sends the data to Kafka topics.